Darksonn/ryhl.io/content/blog/async-what-is-blocking/index.md

 [Tokio] runtime for the examples, but the points raised here apply to any asynchronous runtime.

+If you remember only one thing from this article, this should be it:

+> Async code should never spend a long time without reaching an `.await`.

 [Tokio]: https://tokio.rs/

 <!-- more -->

+## Blocking vs. non-blocking code

-The problem that async Rust exists to solve is that creating a new thread is a somewhat expensive operation, so if you want to execute a very large number of operations at the same time, you will eventually run into problems due to the large number of threads.
-There are various solutions to this problem in different programming languages, but they all boil down to the same thing: very quickly swap the currently running task on each thread, such that all of the tasks get an opportunity to run.
-In Rust, such swapping happens when you `.await` something.
+The naive way to write an application that works on many things at the same time is to spawn a new thread for every task.
+If the number of tasks is small, this is a perfectly fine solution, but as the number of tasks becomes large, you will eventually run into problems due to the large number of threads.
+There are various solutions to this problem in different programming languages, but they all boil down to the same thing: very quickly swap out the currently running task on each thread, such that all of the tasks get an opportunity to run.
+In Rust, this swapping happens when you `.await` something.

 When writing async Rust, the phrase “blocking the thread” means “preventing the runtime from swapping the current task”.
 This can be a major issue because it means that other tasks on the same runtime will stop running until the thread is no longer being blocked.
 To prevent this, we should write code that can be swapped quickly, which you do by never spending a long time away from an `.await`.

-If you remember only one thing from this article, this should be it:

-> Async code should never spend a long time without reaching an `.await`.

 Let's take an example: